BeltonJohn/GA-Client-Project-03/README.md

 Key learnings from this project were the importance of planning and delegating work.
 This was the first time I had worked with Trello and I found it really helpful to work through the tickets methodically as a team.
 This was also the second time using GitHub and I feel I gained invaluable experience using something which is a standard in the industry and absolutely necessary when working in teams.
 This was also a chance for us to cement what we had learnt about backend development specifically secure routes and JWT token authentification, a subject I found conceptually quite difficult to grasp.

-Another huge takeaway from this project was the necessity to follow a gramatically correct and logical naming convention for different fucntions and variables.
-As we took the first weekend off from any work Purely Podcast we came back to the code with some confusion as to what some variables and functions wer actually referring to.
+Another huge takeaway from this project was the necessity to follow a gramatically correct and logical naming convention for different functions and variables to provide clarity for myslef and anyone else who reads the code.
+As we took the first weekend off from any work on Purely Podcast, we came back to the code with some confusion as to what some variables and functions were actually referring to.
 In future this is something I will always take into careful consideration.

 ![](./podcastdemo.gif)